norsez/BDToastAlert/README.md

-#BDToastAlert - A simple UIKit class for displaying non-obstructive alert message labels on iOS UIView

-Sometimes your app might want to display messages to user, but not needing user interaction to acknowledge those messages.
-Multiple duplicate messages are automatically suppressed for a short interval (great for, e.g. automatic alert for multiple URL connections that suddenly fail at the same time)
+#BDToastAlert - Self-managed HUD-style alert text.

+##Overview

+BDToastAlert provides you an easy way to display non-obstructive messages to user without having to worry about the view heirachy (too much.)
+It also takes care of not displaying repetitive message or displaying them in a nicer fashion.

+##version 2.0

 [![](https://github.com/norsez/BDToastAlert/raw/master/BDToastAlert/screencap.png)](https://github.com/norsez/BDToastAlert/raw/master/BDToastAlert/screencap.png)